AppWerft/Titanium-AndroidStudio/README.md

 Here you have to select (????)

 If I open an existing project and point to our `test` - folder, then `Nothing to show` ...

+Ok, next we add the SDK to project settings

 =======